almostearthling/when-command/support/docs/install.md

    ![GnomeLogin](graphics/install-gnome-login.png)

-2. as root, install the development toolchain: `su - root -c "apt install build-essential"` (enter the root password when prompted)
+2. as root, install the development toolchain: `su - root -c "apt install build-essential"` (enter the root password when prompted: if _sudo_ is available, it can be used, of course, instead of becoming root)
 3. as root, install the necessary libraries for **whenever**: `su - root -c "apt install pkg-config libx11-dev libdbus-1-dev libxss-dev"` (see above)
 4. as root, install the dependencies for DBus in **When**: `su - root -c "apt install libglib2.0-dev libdbus-1-dev"` (see above)
 5. as root, install the python bindings for Gnome _GObject_ (optional[^2]): `su - root -c "apt install libcairo2-dev libgirepository-2.0-dev"` (see above)